 This area conserves native trout and some non-native trout.
 It includes:

-- Madison River, its tributaries and associated lakes (but not including streams and associated lakes tributary to Hebgen Lake) - Lewis River system above the Lewis River Falls, including Lewis and Shoshone Lakes and their tributaries
+- Madison River, its tributaries and associated lakes (but not including streams and associated lakes tributary to Hebgen Lake). - Lewis River system above Lewis Falls, including Lewis and Shoshone lakes and their tributaries.

 Possession and length limits: